This easy Tex-Mex casserole recipe is travel friendly and perfect for potlucks!

 - Easy to assemble, and even easier to batch/make in advance!

-Mexican lasagna is prepared kind of like a traditional lasagna recipe, but with a major TexMex twist!
+Mexican lasagna is prepared kind of like a traditional Italian lasagna recipe, but with a major TexMex twist!
 Sometimes called Taco Lasagna, this family favorite is hearty, satisfying, and—some might say—becoming a classic itself.

 This is an overview of the ingredients.
 You'll find the full measurements and instructions in the green recipe card (printable) at the bottom of the page.